The Standard Model > Particle decays and annihilations > Different interactions

 The 0 (neutral pion)

-meson.
+is a meson.
 The quark and antiquark can

 annihilate; from the annihilation come two photons.
 This